Georges Thenault: Interwar years

-Following the end of World War I, Captain Thenault continued military service in the Armée de l'Air (ALA) – literally Air Army, and found time to compile his personal diary notes into a historical work pertaining to the famous LaFayette Escadrille published in Boston MA by the Small, Maynard & Company, Inc. Captain Thenault wrote his book at his home located in Vaux-en-Couhe Vienne France (Vaux, Vienne).
+Following the end of World War I, Captain Thenault continued military service in the Armée de l'Air (ALA) – literally Air Army, and found time to compile his personal diary notes into a historical work pertaining to the famous LaFayette Escadrille.
+Captain Thenault wrote his book at his home located in Vaux-en-Couhe Vienne France (Vaux, Vienne).
 Between 1919 and 1921, Thenault purposely wrote this book to place on record the exploits and sacrifices of those daring American volunteers who served under his command and who gave so noble a response to the "deed of LaFayette" whom they chose as their namesake.

 Captain Thenault's book gained widespread American public recognition.
 In May 1922, he accepted an assignment that began an eleven-year diplomatic service in the Embassy of France in Washington, D.C.
-This started with the position of Assistant Military Attache for Aeronautics and later evolved into the position of Military Attache for Aeronautics at the French Embassy in Washington DC (1922–1933).
+This started with the position of Assistant Military Attaché for Aeronautics and later evolved into the position of Military Attaché for Aeronautics at the French Embassy in Washington DC (1922–1933).
 Thenault's travel to the United States began under a French diplomatic passport to the French embassy in Washington DC aboard SS France (1910) departing from Port of Le Havre, Saturday, 15 July 1922, and arriving Port of New York, Saturday, 22 July 1922.

 Late fall 1922 plans were announced of Captain Georges Thenault to wed Mlle.
-Paule Dumont in Washington DC – daughter of the French embassy's Military Attache for Aeronautics Colonel George A. L. Dumont, French Air Army.
+Paule Dumont in Washington DC – daughter of the French embassy's Military Attaché for Aeronautics Colonel George A. L. Dumont, French Air Army.
 The wedding was to have taken place in the fall of 1922.

 Then in the fall of 1925, the engagement of Ms. Sarah Spencer to Commandant Georges Thenault was announced in Washington DC society circles.
 She was the daughter of Oliver Martin Spencer of Chicago (general solicitor of the Chicago, Burlington and Quincy Railroad) and of Mrs. Katherine (Turner) "Danny" Spencer, and a grandniece of the Honorable William J. Stone of Ripley County, Missouri.